 The latest pricing details can be found on the Notification Hubs Pricing page.
 Notification Hubs is billed at the namespace level.
 (For the definition of a namespace, see "What is the resource structure of Notification Hubs?")
 Notification Hubs offers three tiers:

 - Basic: This tier (or the Standard tier) is recommended for smaller production apps.
-You get 200,000 devices and 10 million pushes included per namespace per month as a baseline.
+You get 200,000 devices and 10 million pushes included per subscription per month as a baseline.

 Standard tier features: